Notifications

 Albertans and investors depend on the efficient processing of land titles.

-The Alberta Government is implementing modernized land titles systems to help increase efficiency, streamline processes, reduce wait times and add continuous improvement to address Alberta’s growing needs.
-Modernization will reinforce Alberta’s strong economy by providing the tools needed to manage the $340 million processed through Alberta’s Land Titles office each day, and the more than $50 billion in real estate transactions conducted each year.
+The Alberta government is implementing a modernized land titles system to help increase efficiency, streamline processes, reduce wait times and continuously improve services to address Albertans’ evolving needs.
+Modernization will provide the tools needed to manage the $340 million processed through Alberta’s Land Titles office each day – and the more than $50 billion in real estate transactions conducted each year, which continually reinforce Alberta’s strong economy.

 Alberta Registries for Land Online

-Current systems (i.e., Spin2) will remain operational until all search functions delivered by the existing system are completed for ARLO.
-The goal is to replace the existing search and data-based functions in current systems with ARLO by summer 2026.
+Current systems (SPIN2 and ALTO) will remain operational until all search functions delivered by the existing system are completed for ARLO.
+The goal is to replace the existing search and data-based functions in current systems with ARLO.
+Specific dates to be announced.

 Changes to the act